 It can be noticed that the average gain drops gradually when the array correlation reduces.
 At array correlation 0.5 the array factor has reduced approximately 3 dB.

-The characteristic is visualised in Figure 7.3.1-2 can be used to translate measured directivity drop to correlation factors to use for modelling purposes.
+The characteristic is visualized in Figure 7.3.2.1.1-2 can be used to translate measured directivity drop to correlation factors to use for modelling purposes.

 7.3.2.1.2 Correlation roll-off model